-We are happy to welcome Miss O'Mara to St. Mary's.
-Miss Marisa O'Mara received her B.A. in Adolescent Education of Social Studies from SUNY Cortland.
-Miss O'Mara is currently working on her M.S. degree in Literacy Education at SUNY Cortland.
-As a life-long resident of Cortland, Marisa feels blessed to be able to work in her hometown.
+Mrs. Gobel received her B.A. in Adolescent Education of Social Studies from SUNY Cortland and received her M.S. degree in Literacy Education at SUNY Cortland.
+As a life-long resident of Cortland, she feels blessed to be able to work in her hometown.
 She is so grateful for the opportunity to work in a school that has such a solid academic foundation, with such amazing students, and wonderful faculty and staff.
-She is looking forward to getting to know all the students at St. Mary's and all of their families.
-Miss O'Mara is a member of Kappa Delta Pi international honor society in education.
 She enjoys spending time with her family and friends, reading, and the outdoors.

 Michael Roddy is excited to joined the St. Mary's community.
 He is a graduate of Our Lady of Lourdes Elementary School and Notre Dame Jr/Sr High School in Utica, NY.
 Michael received his bachelors degrees in Music Education and Vocal Performance from Nazareth College of Rochester and his Master's Degree in Vocal Performance from Ithaca College.
 Before returning to graduate school, he taught general music, chorus, and instrumental music in the Ilion Central School District.
 In addition to singing, Michael is a bagpiper with the Mohawk Valley Frasers Pipe Band and also plays uilleann pipes, border pipes, and small pipes.
 He performs regularly and has appeared with Mercury Opera Rochester, the Syracuse Vocal Ensemble, the Cayuga Vocal Ensemble, and the Mohawk Valley Choral Society, among others.
 Michael loves the many ways to learn about and create music in the classroom, and is excited to work with the students of St. Mary's!